English

 Result: final content becomes "Version B"

-"Version A" is automatically preserved in version history
+"Version A" is automatically preserved in commit history

 Common use cases

-• OpenClaw file sync: this is the default for syncing local folders with the cloud.
+• Filesystem sync: this is the default for syncing local folders with the cloud.
 A local file update is pushed directly to the cloud and overwrites the current version

 • External data source sync: when pulling from Notion, GitHub, and similar sources, the newest external content overwrites old data directly